miguelangelo78/Kernel-Test/README.md

 # Project structure
 >1) Documentation - The Documentation of this Kernel will progressively go here

->2) build - All objects file will go here
+>2) build - All object files will go here

 >2.1) build/modules - All built modules will go here